-A. Community and Students to be Served

-- 1. The School will serve students in grades K through 12 in Sarasota County and surrounding districts.
+- A. Community and Students to be Served - The School will serve students in grades 6 through 8 in Sarasota County and surrounding counties.
 The School may provide enrollment preferences as allowed for in section 1002.33(10), Florida Statutes.
 Further, the School may limit the enrollment process to target specific student populations as set forth in section 1002.33(10)(e), Florida Statutes as described in the approved Renewal Application. - 2.
 The School will accept all eligible students in accordance with federal and state anti-discrimination laws and in accordance with the Florida Educational Equity Act, section 1000.05(2)(a), Florida Statutes.
 The School will not discriminate on the basis of race, gender, ethnicity, religion, national or ethnic origin or disability in the admission of students.
-The School may not request prior to enrollment, through the application or otherwise, information regarding the student's prior academic performance.

-- 3. The School shall be non-sectarian in its programs, admissions policies, employment practices and operations.
-The School will meet all applicable state and local health, safety, and civil rights requirements - B. The School shall make reasonable efforts, in accordance with federal law, to achieve a racial/ethnic balance reflective of the community it serves or within the racial/ethnic range of other public schools in the District and shall not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL). - 1.
-If the Sponsor is operating under a federal order or other resolution or settlement agreement, the School shall comply with those requirements applicable to charter schools that are not considered a local education agency (LEA).
-The charter school is not required to comply with federal requirements applicable to charter schools also considered to be an LEA.
+The School may not request prior to enrollment, through the application or otherwise, information regarding the student's prior academic performance. - 3.
+The School shall be non-sectarian in its programs, admissions policies, employment practices and operations.
+The School will meet all applicable state and local health, safety, and civil rights requirements - B. The School shall make reasonable efforts, in accordance with federal law, to achieve a racial/ethnic balance reflective of the community it serves or within the racial/ethnic range of other public schools in the District and shall not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL).